tomio13/RDM-Desktop/docs/Configuration.md

 It is UTF-8 encoded, most modern systems have no problem with it.
 It also means that international characters are accepted.

+# save config
+This sets whether the user profile is saved.
+If not set or set to false, it would not get saved, Such may be a good idea when running a mobile version on an external storage.

 # userID
 here you can add the user name that can be also used in templates.